johnymontana/neo4j-mcp-workshop/ts/README.md

 2. In the inspector interface:
    - Click "Add Server"
-   - Choose "Command" as the transport
+   - Choose "HTTP" as the transport
-   - Set the command to: `npm run dev` (for development) or `npm start` (for production)
-   - Set the working directory to: `/path/to/your/ts/directory`
+   - Set the URL to: `http://localhost:8000/mcp`
    - Click "Connect"

 3. Once connected, you can: